 Contact the Campus Security Office in Bray Village by calling 757.455.3289 or 757.455.3349 during normal business hours.
 In the evening, contact Campus Security at the DeFord Gatehouse by calling 757.455.3289 (ext.
 3289 on campus).
 For emergencies only, dial 757.233.8888 (ext.
 8888 on campus) for Campus Security.

-Campus Security and Residence Life personnel respond to emergency reports and when appropriate collaborate with the Campus Safety Partnership (CSP) staff.
+Campus Security and Residence Life personnel respond to emergency reports.
 All validated reported crimes are included in the statistics section of the Annual Security and Fire Safety Report (ASFSR).